-The Competition Law has a wide scope, as it applies to private companies, state-owned companies, corporate groups, partnerships and any other legal persons or de facto undertakings, even if temporary by nature, and covers all economic activities conducted by such entities, on either a permanent or an interim basis, in Angola or affecting or being able to affect Angola.
+The Competition Law has a wide scope, as it applies to both private companies and state-owned companies, and covers all economic activities which affect Angola.
 The law prohibits agreements and practices which restrict competition, both between competitors ("horizontal" practices - such as for example price-fixing cartels) and between companies and their suppliers or customers ("vertical" practices).

 The Competition Law also prohibits abusive practices by dominant undertakings (including, among others, the refusal to grant access to essential infrastructure, predatory pricing and the unjustified termination of a business relationship), as well as the abuse by one or more companies of the state of economic dependence of their suppliers or customers.
-The new law also introduced merger control in Angola.
-All concentrations which meet certain market share or annual turnover criteria have become subject to mandatory notification to the Competition Regulatory Authority, and cannot be implemented before clearance.
+The new law will also introduce merger control in Angola.
+All concentrations which meet certain market share or annual turnover criteria will be subject to mandatory notification to the Competition Regulatory Authority, and cannot be implemented before clearance.